NagareNegishi/GGJ-Bar-acuda/README.md

 ## 🎮 How to Play

-1. **Setup:**
-   - Clone the repository
-   - Open in Godot 4.3
-   - Run the project

-2. **Controls:**
    - Mouse-based interaction for drink creation
    - Interactive customer service system
    - Strategic order management

-## 📝 License

-This project was created during Global Game Jam 2025 and follows the [Global Game Jam License](https://globalgamejam.org/legal-policies).

 ## 🔍 Development Insights